 Investors cancontactthe law firm at no cost to learn more about recovering their losses

 LOS ANGELES, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Vintage Wine Estates, Inc. (“Vintage Wine” or “the Company”) (NASDAQ: VWE) investors that a class action has been filed on behalf of investors.
-VWE investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.
+12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Core Scientific, Inc. (NASDAQ: CORZ) (NASDAQ: CORZW) investors that lawsuit filed on behalf of all persons and entities that purchased, or otherwise acquired Core Scientific securities between January 3, 2022 and October 26, 2022.
+Core Scientific investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: firstname.lastname@example.org, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.

 The complaint filed in this class action alleges that throughout the Class Period, Defendants made materially false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects.
-Specifically, Defendants failed to disclose to investors: (1) that, due to a material weakness related to its inventory controls and procedures, the Company lacked a reasonable basis to report inventory metrics; (2) that the Company understated its overhead burden in certain quarters, thereby overstating its adjusted EBITDA; (3) that, as a result of the foregoing, Vintage Wine was reasonably likely to incur significant charges to restate prior reporting; and (4) as a result, Defendants’ statements about its business, operations, and prospects were materially false and misleading and/or lacked reasonable basis at all relevant times.
+Specifically, Defendants failed to disclose to investors: (1) that, due in part to the expiration of a favorable pricing agreement, the Company was experiencing increasing power costs; (2) that the Company’s largest customer, Gryphon, lacked the financial resources to purchase the necessary miner rigs for Core Scientific to host; (3) that the Company was not providing hosting services to Celsius as required by their contract; (4) that the Company had implemented an improper surcharge to pass through power costs to Celsius; (5) that, as a result of the foregoing alleged breaches of contract, the Company was reasonably likely to incur liability to defend itself against Celsius; (6) that, as a result of the foregoing, the Company’s profitability would be adversely impacted; (7) that, as a result, there was likely substantial doubt as to the Company’s ability to continue as a going concern; and (8) as a result, Defendants’ statements about its business, operations, and prospects were materially false and misleading and/or lacked reasonable basis at all relevant times.

 Please visit our website to review more information and submit your transaction information.